dalibo/pitrery/INSTALL.md

   configuration of PostgreSQL so that the messages of `archive_xlog` are written to the logfile of PostgreSQL, otherwise they would be lost.

+* `ARCHIVE_ENCRYPT` can be set to "yes" to encrypt the WAL file using GnuPG. `GPG_ENCRYPT_KEYS` must be configured to give the list of recipients for encryption

 If archiving is set up to a remote host, this host must be reachable using SSH in batch mode, meaning that passphraseless access using keys